How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 Average current rate: $8,278/month

-Now calculate the value delivered.
-Not what you think you’re worth—what clients actually receive.
-List deliverables, time invested, and outcomes produced.
-Compare this to what competitors deliver at various price points.
+Now calculate the value you deliver—not what you believe you’re worth, but what clients actually receive.
+List your deliverables, the time you invest, and the outcomes you produce, then compare that to what competitors provide at different price points.

-Most founders discover they’re delivering $10K-$12K worth of value while charging $8K.
-That gap is your underpricing.
+Most founders find they’re delivering $10K–$12K in value while charging $8K, and that difference is the underpricing gap.

 Research market rates: